fhioki/map-/docs/source/notes.rst

 =============

 ..
 Note::
-   Example input files are provided to demonstrate capabilities of MAP.
+   Example input files are provided to demonstrate capabilities of MAP++.
    These contrived examples should not be interpreted to represent realistic, practical moorings deployed in the field.

 License